 When I heard Cathi Nelson, the founder of APPO (Association of Professional Photo Organizers) speaking at the 2012 NAPO conference, I knew I had found “my people” and was ready to move my business from mostly home organizing to adding in photo organizing and eventually going all in on photo organizing.
 I truly value the community and the training through APPO.
 This is by far the biggest way to keep up-to-date on the constantly changing world of photo organizing.

-Lisa Tonjes Moritz is a Professional Organizer who has been helping others organize their space or events for many years.
+Lisa Tonjes Moritz started helping others organize their spaces or events for many years before starting Helping Organize People Everyday.
 Her Barbie clothes and paper dolls always made it back into their designated spots.
 In high school she managed most of the prom planning for the Junior Class and her neat 4-H record books helped her represent Nebraska at the National 4-H Congress.
 In college she was always alphabetizing friends’ CDs and videos or creating the perfect “How to” binder for the sorority’s annual philanthropy project.

 In March 2007, Lisa turned her hobby into a business.
 Her mission is to give her clients HOPE by making their busy lives easier.
-She ‘creates’ space that wasn’t there before.
-Her organization saves clients time so they can spend time with their favorite people or doing the things they love, instead of fighting the clutter.
 In 2014, began focusing her business on helping people organize their photos and memorabilia to safeguard them for future generations.

 Lisa lives in Omaha, Nebraska with her husband Bruce and their son, Anderson.
 They like to travel, appreciate local artists and take an active part in the Omaha community.
-Lisa is on the board of Downtown Omaha Rotary, a Junior League of Omaha sustaining member and in the CASA service league.
+Lisa is the Public Image Chair for the Downtown Omaha Rotary, a Junior League of Omaha sustaining member and in the President-elect of the CASA service league.